flindersuni/DeepThoughtHPC-docs/docs/source/ModuleSystem/LMod.md

 The system uses the [LMod](https://lmod.readthedocs.io/en/latest/) (Load MODules) system to load/unload applications in the command line.
 Any modules you use frequently can be loaded on login using your .bash_profile file; modules required for a job should be automated in your SLURM script.

-Best way to think of Module is a Singular Program Version + all of its associated dependencies to run correctly.
+Best way to think of Module is a singular program version + all of its associated dependencies to run correctly.

 ## Writing Your Own Modules